 Here at Kinsta, we make Google Cloud’s C2 compute-optimized VMs available for all of our customers.
 The C2 family of machines is equipped with the latest Intel Xeon scalable processors capable of operating at 3.8 GHz sustained all-core turbo.
 With high-performance C2 machines powering your WordPress membership site, frequent uncached requests and database queries will be able to execute faster, resulting in a better experience for your visitors.

-Every membership site can also take advantage of auto-scaling to better handle sudden surges in traffic and load.
-Hardware resources (CPU/RAM) are allocated to each site container automatically by our virtual machines on an as-needed basis.
+Every membership site can also take advantage of our scalable infrastructure to better handle sudden surges in traffic and load.
 This allows you to grow your WordPress membership site without having to worry about the common restraints and hard limits that other hosting providers enforce.

 Read more about how Kinsta is different.